-The purpose of this course is to examine these challenges and complexities faced by businesses and their leaders as they endeavour to maximize returns - both corporate and as individuals - while responsibly managing their duties to the stakeholders whom they affect and the societies in which they operate.
-We also examine the rationale for government interventions in market systems, investigate the scope and nature of such interventions, and assess how businesses might adapt to changes in the regulatory framework within which they operate.
+This course examines the challenges and complexities faced by businesses and their leaders as they endeavour to maximise returns while responsibly managing their duties to both stakeholders and society.
+The course also examines the rationale for government interventions in market systems and assesses how businesses might adapt to changes in the regulatory framework within which they operate.

 Discovering Entrepreneurial Opportunities

 This course will provide you with the skills, tools and mind-sets to enable you to discover opportunities upon which entrepreneurial ventures may be built.
 The course culminates in the DEO Tradeshow, where you will have the opportunity to exhibit and pitch your entrepreneurial discoveries and prototypes.

 Global Business Environment

 This course will give you a better understanding of the macro-economy.
 It explores how the corporate sector is affected by macroeconomic developments.

 This course will provide you with direct interaction with management and an understanding of the issues faced by the firm/organisation.
 Half day visits to London based organisations are supported by follow-up presentations and analysis.